CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data Generation and Preprocessing

 \subsection{Data Preprocessing}

-To prepare the dataset for evaluation, several preprocessing steps were applied to ensure spatial consistency and representativeness of real-world measurement conditions.
-The procedure includes dataset partitioning, sparse sampling of 7\,GHz maps, generation of LoS and non-line-of-sight (NLoS) masks, and synthesis of partially observed 3.5\,GHz coverage maps.
+To prepare the dataset for evaluation, several preprocessing steps were applied to ensure spatial consistency and representativeness of real-world measurement conditions, including dataset partitioning, sparse sampling of 7\,GHz maps, generation of LoS and non-line-of-sight (NLoS) masks, and synthesis of partially observed 3.5\,GHz coverage maps.